mahfuz225bd/trycode/README.md

-# TryIt
+# trycode

-This is a unofficial desktop version of w3school tryit editor developed for practicing html coding.
+This is a unofficial desktop version of w3school trycode editor developed for practicing html coding.
 I have plan for adding more features like file system or others with other programming facilities.

 Firstly, install all dependencies with: